gtraines/comando/README.md

 3. allow simultaneous use of multiple protocols (e.g. debug and command)

-The initial inspiration came from an attempt to use cmdmessenger and finding it difficult to send simple datatypes (i.e. floats).
+The initial inspiration came from an attempt to use cmdmessenger and finding it difficult to send simple datatypes (e.g. floats).

 ## Install

-To install the python library run
+To install the Python library run

 ```
 python setup.py install